predict-woo/pulumi-ecs-https-api-backend-template/README.md

 -   Docker installed and running.
 -   A registered domain name with a hosted zone in Route 53.
 -   An ACM certificate for your domain validated in the same region.

+## Initial AWS Setup

+Before using this template, you need to configure a few resources in your AWS account.

+### 1. Route 53 Hosted Zone

+You need a public hosted zone in Amazon Route 53 for the domain you intend to use.

+-   If you already have a domain registered with Route 53, a hosted zone is configured for you automatically.
+-   If your domain is registered with another provider, you can create a hosted zone and then update the name server (NS) records at your domain registrar to point to the AWS name servers.
+-   You can find the ID for your hosted zone in the Route 53 console.
+It will look something like `Z0123456789ABCDEFGHIJ`.

+### 2. ACM Certificate

+You need an SSL/TLS certificate from AWS Certificate Manager (ACM) to enable HTTPS on the Application Load Balancer.

+-   Navigate to the **AWS Certificate Manager** console. **Make sure you are in the same AWS region where you plan to deploy your infrastructure.**
+-   Request a new **public certificate**.
+-   Enter your domain name (e.g., `your-domain.com`) and a wildcard for subdomains (e.g., `*.your-domain.com`).
+-   Choose **DNS validation**.
+AWS will provide you with CNAME records that you must add to your Route 53 hosted zone to prove you own the domain.
+-   Once the certificate's status is **Issued**, copy its ARN.
+It will look like `arn:aws:acm:us-east-1:123456789012:certificate/your-cert-id`.

 ## How to Use This Template